obto/wp-password-argon2i/README.md

 **Why doesn't this plugin show up in the admin?**

-If you're using Composer, then the `wp-password-bcrypt.php` file is automatically autoloaded.
+If you're using Composer, then the `wp-password-argon2i.php` file is automatically autoloaded.
 It's not treated as a true WordPress plugin since the package type is not set to `wordpress-muplugin` so it won't show up in the plugin list.

 **What's wrong with using this as a plugin instead of a must-use plugin?**